mmrehu/ValentineScript/README.md

 ## 🎶 Audio Files
 Make sure you update the `config.php` file with the correct paths to your audio files to ensure the sound effects work correctly.

-## 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to fork the repository and submit a pull request.